Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 One of the challenges with look-ahead bias is that it is difficult to detect during backtesting.
 The backtest cannot signal that the data is biased.
 Often our only indication that the data contains bias is that the returns are excellent.
 The best solution to prevent backtesting is to thoroughly understand look-ahead bias and then set up systems and processes to protect against it.
 Let’s look at a few examples of look-ahead bias and then how to prevent it.

-In the below examples, think about how each example introduces look-ahead bias.
+In the below examples, think about how each instance introduces look-ahead bias.
 Try to identify the following three moments in time for each piece of data:

 - At what time was the data released?